danurbanowicz/eleventy-sveltia-cms-starter/README.md

 When you edit content through the CMS, it makes changes to the content files in your repo as git commits.
 Each time you make an edit and save your changes, it pushes a new commit to your repo which in turn triggers a new Netlify build of your site.
 This type of workflow is commonly referred to as Continuous Deployment (CD).

-All of your content edits are saved in your git repo commit history (a bit like a backup) so you can roll back to a previous version of your site at any time using standard git commands, or by using the GitHub.com website.
+All of your content edits are saved in your git repo commit history so you can roll back to a previous version of your site at any time using standard git commands, or by using the GitHub.com website UI.

-If you choose to install this project locally, you can use the CMS to make changes to your local repo, and then manually push those changes to your remote.
+If you choose to install this project locally, you can use the CMS to make changes to your local repo, and then manually push those changes to your remote (see steps above).
 This will trigger a new Netlify build of your site.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/danurbanowicz/eleventy-sveltia-cms-starter)